manugentile/manugentile.github.io/courses/sql/2_command-types/2_dml.md

 ﻿# Data Manipulation Language

-It's used inserting, updating and deleting data in a DB, so we have INSERT, UPDATE and DELETE.
+It's used inserting, updating and deleting data in a DB, so we have `INSERT`, `UPDATE` and `DELETE`.

 Before digging into DML commands, let's introduce the most used statement :
 ```sql